 Rainscaping is a combination of sustainable landscape design and management practices that prevents polluted runoff from reaching water bodies — directing stormwater to be absorbed by plants and soils.

-The Purdue Rainscaping Education Program provides training and resources on rainscaping practices that can be installed in a residential setting or small-scale public spaces project.
+The Purdue Rainscaping Education Program provides training and resources on rainscaping practices that can be installed in residential settings or small-scale public spaces projects.

-Participants are encouraged to attend as a community team to support the implementation of public education programs and provide technical assistance to homeowners upon completion of the training.
+Participants are encouraged to attend as a community team to support implementation of public education programs and provide technical assistance to homeowners upon completion of the training.

 Our program consists of five modules (three hours each) in a workshop setting.
 Program modules include:

 - Online learning opportunities

 - Field trips to community examples of rainscaping projects

 Participants also gain hands-on experience by creating a demonstration rain garden project with community members in a public space.